6 Steps For Setting Good Boundaries & Actually Maintaining Them

-1. Know this sad truth: NO boundaries = little self esteem.
+1. Know this sad truth: no boundaries = little self-esteem.

 2. Decide what your core values are.

-This is key: Instead of creating your boundaries around a difficult relationship in your life, you must make your boundaries about you.
-For example, my boundaries with my limited phone time is about honoring the fact that I tend to get overstimulated due to a busy writing schedule.
+Who are you?
+What do you value?
+Once you get clear on what matters most to you, then you can take the bigger step of communicating this to others.
+Instead of creating your boundaries around a difficult relationship in your life, you must make your boundaries about you.
+For example, I set boundaries around phone time to honor the fact that I tend to get overstimulated by tech.
 This boundary is to decrease my stress level and not about avoiding others' phone calls or distancing myself from loved ones.

 3. You can't change others, so change yourself.

 Gosh, we all want others to change, right?
 I mean, that's part of the human experience.
 We get into arguments with our spouses, hoping, wishing, demanding even that they stop being difficult.
 We get mad when our moms call us five times in a day.
 You want your co-worker—that one who is so negative—to treat you with more respect.
 The list is long.